 Store the medicine in a closed container at room temperature, away from heat, moisture, and direct light.
 Keep from freezing.

 Do not keep outdated medicine or medicine no longer needed.

 Ask your healthcare professional how you should dispose of any medicine you do not use.

-ezogabine may cause problems with urination.
-Call you doctor right away if you have trouble emptying your bladder, a weak urine system, pain while urinating, or if you are unable to start urinating.
+This medicine may cause problems with urination.
+Call you doctor right away if you have trouble emptying your bladder or pain while urinating.

-Ezogabine may cause some people to become dizzy, drowsy, or have blurred or double vision.
-Make sure you know how you react to ezogabine before you drive, use machines, or do anything else that could be dangerous if you are not alert or not able to see well.
+Ezogabine may cause some people to become dizzy, drowsy, or have blurred vision or double vision.
+Make sure you know how you react to this medicine before you drive, use machines, or do anything else that could be dangerous if you are not alert or not able to see well.
 If these reactions are especially bothersome, check with your doctor.

-Do not suddenly stop taking ezogabine without checking first with your doctor.
+Do not suddenly stop taking this medicine without checking first with your doctor.
 If you have been instructed to stop taking ezogabine, ask your doctor how to slowly decrease the dose.
-This will decrease your chance of having more seizures to occur again.
+This will decrease your chance of having more seizures.

 Do not take other medicines unless they have been discussed with your doctor.
 This includes prescription or nonprescription (over-the-counter [OTC]) medicines and herbal or vitamin supplements.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.

 Check with your doctor immediately if any of the following side effects occur: